Skip to content

 Billabong icon

-• Wet the remaining area of the wetland to about 50-100 cm to support the growth of threatened wetland plant species and encourage the regeneration of spreading aquatic herbs
+• Allow to draw down to support the growth of threatened wetland plant species and encourage the regeneration of spreading aquatic herbs

 Fish iconFrog iconPlant iconInsect icon